McLarenAppliedTechnologies/mat.tap.query.api/docs/IdentityServer.md

 }
 ```

-- `OAuthServer`: Address of the OAuthServer for authorization (User CRUD API).
-If you accessing API from outside using external IP adress you might need to put external address here.
+- `OAuthServer`: Address of the OAuthServer for authorization (User CRUD API). **If you accessing API from outside using external IP adress you might need to put external address here.**
-- `InitializeDatabase`: True to initialize database configured in connections section.
+- `InitializeDatabase`: True to initialize database configured in ConnectionStrings section.
 - `ConnectionStrings`: SQL Server connection string to Identity server storage.